Business / Commerce (Degree/Diploma)

 Who is this course intended for?

 The Diploma and Degree are aimed at mature students who may currently work in business or hope to in the future, but who could not avail of third level education immediately following second level.
-The programme is delivered by blended learning to allow mature students with work and/or family commitments to study at times that suit their needs.
+The programme is delivered online and by blended learning to allow mature students with work and/or family commitments to study at times that suit their needs.

 Applicants should have a minimum of pass mathematics at Leaving Certificate level.
 Applicants are normally expected to have satisfied the matriculation requirement of the University either on the basis of mature years, aged 21 or over by 1st of January of the year of entry, or by meeting the normal minimum entry (matriculation) requirements of the University.
 All students who have passed the Foundation Course in Business/ Commerce are eligible for admission.
 Applications are considered on a case-by-case basis.

 Next start date: September 2015

 ECTS weighting: 90 ECTs (Diploma); 180 ECTs (Degree)

 Year 1 : Introduction to Learning, Economics, Accounting, Management Information Systems, Introduction to Management, Mathematics

 Year 2: Management Accounting, Business Finance, Managerial Economics, Macroeconomics, Business Law I, Introduction to Marketing, Action Marketing, Management Skills and Organisational Behaviour